malvavisc0/meshweave/docs/style-guide.md

 - Top navigation
   - `nav.topnav`: Flex layout with border-bottom and tinted background var(--bg-soft); padding 8px 12px (matches footer horizontal spacing)
   - `.nav-left`, `.nav-right`: Flex containers with gaps
+  - Wraps on narrow screens (`flex-wrap: wrap`) to prevent overflow of long emails/sign-in text
 - Sticky footer
   - Body is a flex column with `min-height: 100vh`; footer uses `margin-top: auto` so it stays at the bottom when content is short and scrolls with content when long
 - Bottom separation best practice